S-Corp Salary vs Distribution: A Plain-English Guide

 As an S-Corp owner, your business profit can come to you two ways:

-- Distributions: Not subject to FICA taxes, only income tax
+- Distributions are not subject to FICA taxes.
+You only pay income tax on them.

 The tax savings come from shifting some of your income from the salary bucket (taxed at ~15.3% extra) to the distribution bucket (no FICA).
 On $50,000 shifted to distributions, that's roughly $7,650 saved per year.